gymnosophist/pharr_format/README.md

 ## Requirements and operation

 The program requires the CLTK and Open Words.
+The virtual environment that I used to create the program is included in the venv folder in this repo.
+To enable the environment, create a directory and clone the repo.
+Then run `python3 -m venv dir/pharr_format/venv`.
+You can use any Python environment compatible with CLTK (Python 3.7+)

 Clone the two required repos into a project folder and add steadman.py.
 Users will have to unzip the dictionary file in the `lexica` folder.